-Central to the formation of Glacier Bay as a National Monument in 1925 and ultimately as a national park in 1980 was the presence and ability to access and enjoy "Tidewater glaciers of the first rank in a magnificent setting of lofty peaks, and more accessible to ordinary travel."
+Central to the formation of Glacier Bay as a National Monument in 1925 was the presence and ability to access and enjoy "Tidewater glaciers of the first rank in a magnificent setting of lofty peaks, and more accessible to ordinary travel."
 The desire by visitors to see and enjoy tidewater glaciers remains just as relevant today-even though their extent has dramatically changed over the past century (and will continue to change given the characteristic dynamism of Glacier Bay).
 Providing these experiences for frontcountry visitors thus remains relevant to meeting the park's fundamental purpose.